Hydration, hydration, hydration, this is what humectants bring to your skin

 Hyaluronic Acid has potent hydrating capabilities.

-It can hold, anywhere between 600 and 1000 times its own weight in water.
+It can hold, anywhere between 600 and 1000 times its own weight in water, perfect for a parched and dehydrated skin.

 To find out more about this hyaluronic acid follow the link.